 These utility rate increases are just too high, especially in our current economy.
 However, hope is available for those ready to stop price gouging from this state-wide energy extortion.

-Solar energy offers you electric independence and financial stability as the cost of electricity continues to rise.
+Solar energy offers you electric independence and financial stability as electricity costs continue to rise.

 CPUC & Electricity Rates

 However, the transition is not going to be cheap, and the protection that the CPUC is providing for the residential ratepayers is negligible.
-While the CPUC did reject the 12% increase that Southern California Edison (SCE), they did allow an increase of 8.9% per month.
-These increases are supposed to help pay for infrastructure upgrades and wildfire prevention, by replacing 4,500 miles of overhead wire with covered conductor.
+While the CPUC did reject the Southern California Edison (SCE) 12% increase in 2021; however, they did allow an average electric bill increase of 8.9% per month.
+These SCE rate increases are supposed to help pay for infrastructure upgrades and wildfire prevention by replacing 4,500 miles of overhead wire with covered conductors.

 To the average resident and utility bill recipient, this doesn’t feel like protection.
 It feels like we are stuck paying for these utility companies to fight against the tide of renewable energy growth.